-Undergraduate Major & Minor School of Arts & Communication
+Undergraduate Major & Minor College of Professional Studies

 Bachelor of Music in Performance, Bachelor of Musical Arts, Bachelor of Music Education, Bachelor of Music in Composition, and Bachelor of Arts